U.S. News Rankings

 |Ranking score and category|

 Avila University is a private institution that was founded in 1916.
-It has a total undergraduate enrollment of 1,219, its setting is suburban, and the campus size is 48 acres.
+It has a suburban setting and the campus size is 48 acres.
 It utilizes a semester-based academic calendar.
-Avila University's ranking in the 2013 edition of Best Colleges is Regional Universities (Midwest), 98.
+Avila University's ranking in the 2014 edition of Best Colleges is Regional Universities (Midwest), 102.
 Its tuition and fees are $23,950 (2012-13).

 |School mission and unique qualities (as provided by the school):|